Mary's articles are inspired by her hobbies and love for the Lord. She loves writing, art, photography, crafting, and being a grandmother.

 - Stir the caramel with a spatula until creamy.

-- Place in refrigerator for about 1/2 an hour, then remove from the pan with the foil, get rid of the foil and cut into squares.
-Makes about 18 squares, so double the recipe if you need more.
+- Place your caramel treat in the refrigerator for about half an hour, then remove it from the pan with the foil, get rid of the foil, and cut it into squares.

-How to melt caramel
+How to Melt Caramel

 We were poor when I was growing up, and I was the oldest of seven in our family.
-I can recall making mexican candy for my brothers and sisters years ago . . ..it was awesome seeing their faces light up when they knew I was making them something sweet and delicious.
-Those memories are PRICELESS!
+I can recall making Mexican candy for my brothers and sisters years ago . . . it was awesome seeing their faces light up when they knew I was making them something sweet and delicious.
+Those memories are priceless!